aws-observability/observability-best-practices/docs/en/guides/databases/databases.md

 The alarm appears in the CloudWatch alarms section.

-Take a look at this [example](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-cluster-cloudwatch-alarm.html) to create an Amaon CloudWatch alarm for Multi-AZ DB cluster replica lag.
+Take a look at this [example](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/multi-az-db-cluster-cloudwatch-alarm.html) to create an Amazon CloudWatch alarm for Multi-AZ DB cluster replica lag.

 #### Database Audit Logs